News

 Dietary Recommendations

 As brain inflammation is a major cause of brain fog, anti-inflammatory measures are crucial for its prevention.
-Dr. Chang Chia-Ming, chairperson of the Taiwan Precision Preventive Medicine Society, shared his dietary recommendations for reversing brain inflammation on NTDTV’s (a sister channel of The Epoch Times) “Health 1+1” program.
+Dr. Chang Chia-Ming, chairman of the Taiwan Precision Preventive Medicine Society, shared his dietary recommendations for reversing brain inflammation on NTD’s “Health 1+1” program.

 It is recommended to supplement with three nutrients:

-- Omega-3 fatty acids: Powerful natural anti-inflammatory agents, mainly found in deep-sea fish, flaxseed, and chia seeds
+1. Omega-3 Fatty Acids: Powerful natural anti-inflammatory agents, mainly found in deep-sea fish, flaxseed, and chia seeds

 2. Supplement With Probiotics and Prebiotics